ODiogoSilva/TriFusion/docs/dataset_groups.rst

 .. note::

-    If you want to accompany this tutorial in TriFusion, a medium sized data set of 614 genes and 48 taxa will be used and it can be downloaded `here <https://github.com/ODiogoSilva/TriFusion-tutorials/raw/master/tutorials/Datasets/Process/medium_protein_dataset/medium_protein_dataset.zip>`_.
+    **Data availability for this tutorial**: the medium sized data set of 614 genes and 48 taxa that will be used can be downloaded `here <https://github.com/ODiogoSilva/TriFusion-tutorials/raw/master/tutorials/Datasets/Process/medium_protein_dataset/medium_protein_dataset.zip>`_.

 What are active data sets